bahuma/home-manager/README.md

 This version is based on [Polymer](http://github.com/Polymer/polymer) and [Firebase](http://firebaseio.com)

-# Installation
+## Installation

-Clone the repository and point your web root to the dist folder
+Clone the repository and point your web root to the dist folder.

-# Development
+## Development

 Clone the repository